 How Durga Puja is Solely Connected to me.

 It is dawn and the residents of Kolkata, the city of joy are about to start their day.
-But the clay potters are found busy with making images in West Bengal.
+But the clay potters are found busy with making Devi Durga 2017 images in West Bengal.
 Do you know why they are busy?
 Yes, it is because Durga Puja 2017 is knocking at the door.
-The potters have no time to take a break at all as they have to complete the idols before the biggest festival of Bengali Hindus begins on October 7 this year.“We are used to working under rush during Durga Puja every year.
-From my childhood, I was a keen observer of my father’s work, and so I have excelled myself at making clay images.
+The potters have no time to take a break at all as they have to complete the idols before the biggest festival of Bengali Hindus begins on October 7 this year.“We are used to working under rush during Durga Puja every year as well as 2017.
+From my childhood, I was a keen observer of my father’s work, and so I have excelled myself at making clay Durga Puja HD Images 2017.
 There are several steps to it.
 First of all, we make jora (combination of straw and ropes).
 Then we put clay on it and prepare the image based on the catalog given by the puja committee,” said 70-year-old Haripada Paul, a senior clay potter.
 It’s all fun for us.

 Durga Puja 2017 is without Doubt the Most Famous with Largely Celebrated Festival in West Bengal, India.
 This celebration is a religious celebration and marks the battle of goddess Durga with powerful buffalo demon Mahishasura.
 This festival is actually the celebration for the victory of goddess Durga over the evil power Mahishasura.
 Every year this is celebrated throughout the country mostly in East India during the Month of September- October.
 Once you are here during this festival time don’t miss to be at Kolkata to participate in the grand celebration.
 Normally govt and also private clubs and other organisation both contribute to the decoration and lighting of the city.
 You will be amazed to see how beautifully artists decorate the puja pandals and the statue of Devi Durga.